pshenmic/dash-platform-extension/README.md

   const {currentIdentity: identity} = await dashPlatformExtension.connect()

+  // window.dashPlatformSdk populates after successful connection
   const {dashPlatformSDK} = window

+  if (dashPlatformSDK == null) {
+    throw new Error('Dash Platform SDK is not injected') }

   if (dashPlatformSDK == null) {
     throw new Error('Dash Platform SDK is not injected')